Criminal responsibility in French law: Legal element

-Procedurally the statute of limitations for an accomplice runs from the same day as for the principal author, and the withdrawal of a victim's complaint puts an end to prosecution of the accomplice as well.
+Procedurally, the statute of limitations for an accomplice runs from the same day as for the principal author, and the withdrawal of a victim's complaint puts an end to prosecution of the accomplice as well.
 Amnesty for the infraction also benefits the accomplice.

-Another question is whether it complicity in complicity is punishable.
+Another question is whether complicity in complicity is punishable.
 Article 121-7 specifies that a second-degree complicity is only legally punishable with respect to knowing or informed help or assistance, even through the intermediary of another accomplice in the case of fraud, but the jurisprudence is rather severe and generally finds complicity even in the third degree.

 In addition, while it is necessary that the infraction be punishable for complicity to be punishable, the infraction need not necessarily be punished.
 A guilty verdict for the accomplice is not tied to the sanction of the principal author of the crime.
 Thus if the principal author is not prosecuted for reasons of dementia, the accomplice can still be prosecuted, and the same if the principal author has died or could not be arrested.